dynamsoft-docs/capture-vision-docs-mobile/programming/flutter/api-reference/core/quadrilateral.md

 ### points

 A list of four points that make up the quadrilateral.
 The points list start from the top-left point of the quadrilateral and go clockwise.
-Each point has a x and y coordinate that must be set - please see the [Point (Flutter)](https://api.flutter.dev/flutter/dart-math/Point-class.html) class for further reference.

 ```dart
 List<Point<int>> points;